rjpw/rjpw.github.io/_posts/2015-3-9-d3-ang-react.md

 Designing single-page apps with *retained mode* can be compared to designing a state machine with side-effects, where the particular action required at any moment depends on the present state of the machine (the view) and the type and content of any update event that triggers a change.
 Designing with *immediate mode* can be compared to writing a pure mathematical function, the goal of which is to compute the view at any time as a function of the current state.
 It is easy to see why the latter approach lends itself well to features like undo/redo, as it becomes a simple matter of pointing to one of a series of remembered states.

+## Sample code

-The code segments below show part of a shortened version of the visualization written for ReactJS.
+The code segments below show part of our experiment writing visualizations with Angular and React.
 The full code is unfortunately quite a bit larger than the D3 example, in fact spanning a few files, but from this partial example we can see a few important things.
 First, we appreciate that we're building using components, which is a terrific way to solidify a conceptual model of our code.
 In this case our components are named for the major SVG structures.
 These include *VisBase* for the SVG and a main group, *DataGroup* for rendering the points, and *BrushGroup* for rendering the brushes.
 We can also see that there is no special code to determine what to do during the application lifecycle.
 The render code is always the same.
 It will run each time the application state changes, which we will do whenever the data values change or when the brush is updated.
 The blocks starting with *React.createElement* don't repeatedly add elements to a web page, but rather they create a virtual element to be compared with the last rendering in the DOM.
-Finally, you may notice that the logical structure of the application is enforced at build time using the *require* keyword used by the code that builds the full application.
+Finally, you may notice that the logical structure of the application can be traced by means of following the *require* keyword.
+This serves a function similar to *include* in other languages, and should ultimately allow us to build new applications from reusable modules and components.

 The code samples below show the part of the visualization that paints the dots.
 It was derived partly from a similar blog post on the topic, entitled [D3 and React - the future of charting components?](http://10consulting.com/2014/02/19/d3-plus-reactjs-for-charting/)